lipemat/limit-logins/README.md

 This library prevents common admin usernames from being used when creating a new user.
 Combined with disabling user endpoints, this makes it extremely difficult for an attacker to guess a valid username.

+### Oembed Endpoint

+The oEmbed endpoint exposes the main user's username to the public.
+This plugin disables oEmbed embedding of the site and REST API.

 ## Installation
 ``` sh